Sourav1429/Solved_coding_question_DSA/README.md

 Sum may be large so return the answer mod 109 + 7.

 38) sum_of_all_submatrices.java: Given a 2D Matrix A of dimensions N*N, we need to return sum of all possible submatrices.

+39) construct_array.java: Simba has an integer array of length A. Despite having insisted alot, He is not ready to reveal the array to his friend Expert.
+But now, he is ready to reveal some hints about the array and challenges Expert to find the values of his hidden array.
+The hints revealed are as follows:
+The array is sorted by values in ascending order.
+All the elements in the array are distinct and positive (greater than 0).
+The array contains two elements B and C such that B < C.
+Difference between all adjacent (consecutive) elements are equal.
+Among all the arrays satisfying the above conditions, his array has the minimum possible maximum element value.
+If there are multiple possible arrays, his array will have minimum possible minimum element value.
+Can you help Expert to construct such an array and surprise Simba?